-A final exam worth 20% will be administered for every course.
+A final exam worth 20% of the final course average will be administered for every course.
 Exams are given the last four days of the semester and cannot be changed without permission of the school Principal.
-Some courses will substitute a Milestone test or Advanced Placement Test for a final exam.
+Some courses will substitute a Milestone Test or Advanced Placement Test for a final exam.
 Exams will not be given early.

-2023-2024 Exam dates are:
+2024-2025 final exam dates are:

-- First semester: December 12, 13, 14, and 15 - Second semester: May 17 and 20 (Graduating seniors only).
-May 21, 22, 23, and 23 (all other students)
+- First semester: December 17, 18, 19, and 20 - Second semester: May 16 and 19 (Graduating seniors only) - Second semester: May 20, 21, 22, and 23 (all other students)

-EXAM EXEMPTIONS - ACADEMIC FINAL EXAM EXEMPTION
+EXAM EXEMPTIONS: ACADEMIC FINAL EXAM EXEMPTION

 As a reward for academic excellence, a student may choose to exempt a final exam provided he/she has a grade of 95 or better in the class.
-Once the exam exemptions forms have been turned in to the office and the student exemption has been noted, the grade could drop below a 95 if the teacher still has outstanding grades to be entered.
+Once the exam exemption forms have been turned in to the office and the student exemption has been noted, the grade could drop below a 95 if the teacher still has outstanding grades to be entered.

-- ➤ Any student who maintains an overall grade point average of 95 or better in a class may choose to exempt the final exam in that class. - > All students enrolled in 7 courses on SMHS campus may use up to three (3) academic exemptions - ➤ All students not enrolled in 7 courses on campus (opt-out/ dual enrollment/credit recovery) may use up to two (2) academic exemptions
+- ➤ Any student who maintains an overall grade average of 95 or better in a class may choose to exempt the final exam in that class. - ➤ All students enrolled in 7 courses on the SMHS campus may use up to three (3) academic exemptions. - ➤ All students not enrolled in 7 courses on campus (opt-out/dual enrollment/credit recovery) may use up to two (2) academic exemptions.

-EXAM EXEMPTIONS-ATTENDANCE FINAL EXAM EXEMPTION (CHOOSE ONE)
+EXAM EXEMPTIONS: ATTENDANCE FINAL EXAM EXEMPTION

-Each semester, a student may exempt any one final exam provided the student has a semester average of at least 70 in the course he/she wishes to exempt and has 5 or less unexcused attendance occurrences (including tardy to school).
+Each semester, a student may exempt any one final exam provided the student has a semester average of at least 70 in the course he/she wishes to exempt and has 5 or less unexcused attendance occurrences (including tardy to school and tardy to class).

 NOTE: A student may be exempt under one exemption category only.
 He/she may not exempt one exam for general exemption and one exam for academics.
-End of Course Tests cannot be exempted.
+Milestone End-of-Course Tests cannot be exempted.